gsec/eZchat/README.md

   function that is more complex than `__str__` or `__init__`
 - Every module has its own file.
 Use a lot of modules to improve parallel programming and overall structure
+- Do not add a `main` in a module.
+You can test and try out as much as you like in the corresponding test and improve thereby even the stability of the code
 - Namespace: `ezc_modulename`, `tests/test_modulename`